 Housing (if required): $420 USD (£300) – seven days & seven nights

-*This non-refundable deposit fee is required to secure your space in the workshop and is included in the Early Bird & Regular tuition rates stated above.
+*This non-refundable deposit fee is required to secure your space in the workshop and is included in the Regular tuition rate of $800 USD.

 REGULAR RATE Payment Deadline: 1 June 2018

 COURSE DATES: 9 July 2018 – 14 July 2018